ReagentX/Logria/docs/README.md

 └────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

-Typing `/` and entering `100` will filter our stream down to only lines that match that pattern:
+Typing `r` and entering `100` will filter our stream down to only lines that match that pattern:

 ```log
 2020-02-23 16:56:11,100 - __main__.<module> - MainProcess - INFO - I am a first log!
 43